Effectiveness and making of homemade face masks: let's take stock.

 Why?

-- these masks filter about 70% of viral particles and therefore impose themselves as a collective fight tool beyond individual protection
+• these masks filter about 70% of viral particles and therefore serve as a collective protection tool beyond individual protection

-- the shortage situation on the industrial quality surgical mask market (filtering about 89% of viral particles) leads us to review the distribution priorities of these masks.
-It is obvious that these must go back to healthcare personnel (as well as FFP2 and FFP3 masks which filter at 99%), until supply normalizes.
+• the shortage situation on the industrial-quality surgical mask market (filtering about 89% of viral particles) leads us to reconsider the distribution priorities of these masks.
+It is clear that these must be reserved for healthcare workers (as well as FFP2 and FFP3 masks, which filter 99%), until supply normalizes.

-- they are inexpensive, easy to make and constitute an effective substitute for people working in low-contamination environments.
+• they are inexpensive, easy to make, and serve as an effective substitute for people working in low-contamination environments.

 How to make your mask?

-The AFNOR, the French standardization agency, offers a complete file to download on its site.
+The AFNOR, the French standardization agency, offers a complete downloadable file on its site.

 Here is a practical summary with the assembly range below.
 Follow me, let's go!